• Start-up

 Staff from CFC initiated this project to address current and future challenges to forest management including the effects of climate change.
 The primary goals were to:

-1. reduce competition among the overstory pines,
+1. Reduce competition among the overstory pines,

-2. promote new mixes of native tree species, (red, white, and bur oak, and white pine),
+2. Promote new mixes of native tree species, (red, white, and bur oak, and white pine),

-3. retain large live and dead trees and sensitive plant communities,
+3. Retain large live and dead trees and sensitive plant communities,

-4. decrease woody competition (hazel),
+4. Decrease woody competition (hazel),

-5. protect against herbivory, and
+5. Protect against herbivory, and

-6. increase structural diversity (vertical and horizontal).
+6. Increase structural diversity (vertical and horizontal).

 Climate Change Impacts